 Medical school enters into partnership with Hampton University

-Editor's Note: The Virginia Tech Carilion School of Medicine - Hampton University Guaranteed Admissions Program was renamed the Virginia Tech Carilion School of Medicine - Hampton University Early Identification Program in early 2017.
+Editor's Note: The Virginia Tech Carilion School of Medicine - Hampton University Guaranteed Admissions Program was renamed the Virginia Tech Carilion School of Medicine Early Identification Program in late 2017.

 The Virginia Tech Carilion School of Medicine has entered into a partnership with Hampton University that each year will give two undergraduates attending the Hampton University Honors College guaranteed admission to the Virginia Tech Carilion School of Medicine, provided they meet certain academic requirements.

 The guaranteed admission initiative is one of several similar partnerships that Hampton University – a historically black university that was founded during the Civil War – has with other medical schools.
 Those schools include Boston University School of Medicine, Eastern Virginia Medical School, Meharry Medical College, the University of Pennsylvania School of Dental Medicine, and the Virginia Commonwealth University School of Medicine.

 “We are delighted to be part of this collaboration,” said Dr. Cynda Johnson, dean of the Virginia Tech Carilion School of Medicine.
 “Hampton University has not only a tradition of excellence, but also robust partnerships with an impressive list of medical schools.
 We want to learn from their expertise.”